VQMSoftware/Lazura-Desktop/README.md

 ## Future Plans

 Lazura Desktop is a work in progress.
 Upcoming improvements may include enhanced feature sets, UI/UX refinements, and performance optimizations.
-Contributions and feedback are welcome!

 ---